-Any individual, or employing unit or its agent, who knowingly fails or refuses to make any contribution or other payment required of an employing unit under chapters 42 44 of this title, or who knowingly fails or refuses to make any contribution or report at the time and in the manner required by the regulations adopted as prescribed in these chapters, shall upon conviction be punished by a fine of not less than ten dollars ($10.00) nor more than one hundred dollars ($100), or by imprisonment not longer than sixty (60) days, or by both the fine and imprisonment, and each day of that failure or refusal shall constitute a separate and distinct offense.
+Any individual, or employing unit, or its agent, who or that knowingly fails or refuses to make any contribution or other payment required of an employing unit under chapters 42 44 of this title, or who knowingly fails or refuses to make any contribution or report at the time and in the manner required by the regulations adopted as prescribed in these chapters, shall upon conviction be punished by a fine of not less than twenty-five dollars ($25.00) nor more than two hundred dollars ($200.00), or by imprisonment not longer than sixty (60) days, or by both the fine and imprisonment, and each day of that failure or refusal shall constitute a separate and distinct offense.
 If the employer in question is a corporation, every officer of the corporation who knowingly participates in any violation specified in this section shall be subject to these penalties.

 (P.L.
 1936, ch.
 2333, § 15; P.L.
 1937, ch.
 2556, § 1; G.L.
 1938, ch.
 284, § 15; P.L.
 1939, ch.
 670, § 12; P.L.
 1949, ch.
 2175, § 1; G.L.
 1956, § 28-42-64; P.L.
 2017, ch.
 302, art.
 13, § 8.)